mautic/developer-documentation-new/docs/components/security.rst

     }

 To add a permission alias, use the ``getSynonym()`` method.
-Basically this method gets called before each requested permission gets determined giving opportunity to change the permission level or name as needed.
+Basically this method gets called before each requested permission gets determined, giving opportunity to change the permission level or name as needed.

 For example, ``parent::getSynonym()`` will recognize ``editown`` as ``edit`` if ``editown`` isn't defined in the permission class' ``$this->permissions`` property for the requested level.